tlienart/tlienart.github.io/posts/2021/07/01-gmres.md

 @@reduce-vspace \fig{comp_3.svg}@@

 As could be expected, the `gmres!` function is significantly faster (our code is really not optimised) but all methods exhibit the same behaviour, scaling like $n^2$ as expected.
-Note that only the trend should be looked at, the peaks and trophs should be ignored and are most likely due to how Julia handles the vector operations at different sizes.
+Note that only the trend should be looked at, the peaks and trophs should be ignored and are mostly due to how un-optimised our implementation is and how well Julia manages to optimise the steps at various sizes.

 ## Short references